This is when critical illness insurance comes into its own. It provides a tax-free lump sum payment on diagnosis of a ‘qualifying’ serious illness.

 Critical illness insurance is a complex product with exclusions and pay-outs varying greatly from insurer to insurer.
 Typically all insurers cover illnesses such as cancer, heart attack, stroke, Alzheimer’s and multiple sclerosis.
-A comprehensive policy can cover you for over 170 ‘qualifying’ illnesses, a typical one less than 50 so it pays to talk to an adviser to ensure you get the best policy for your budget and health concerns.
+A comprehensive policy can cover you for over 170 ‘qualifying’ illnesses – a typical one has less than 50 – so it pays to talk to an adviser to ensure you get the best policy for your budget and health concerns.

-With the ability to lock in the cost of your monthly premium (guaranteed premiums) when you sign up it’s worth noting that premiums are less when you’re younger, as you’re less of a risk, it’s a very good idea to anticipate your longer term need for Life Insurance and buy it as early in your life as possible.
+With the ability to lock in the cost of your monthly premium (guaranteed premiums) when you sign up it’s worth noting that premiums are less when you’re younger, as you’re less of a risk.
+So it’s a very good idea to anticipate your longer term need for critical illness insurance and buy it as early in your life as possible.

-As an example, if you are 30, a non-smoker and in good health, then a premium of around £50 per month would provide you a lump sum amount of £175,000 upon your premature death or diagnosis of a serious illness before the state retirement age of 68.
+As an example, if you are 30, a non-smoker and in good health, then a premium of around £63 per month would provide you a lump sum amount of £175,000 upon your premature death or diagnosis of a critical illness before the state retirement age of 68.
 Actual premiums will depend on underwriting.
 (Source: iPipeline July 2018).

 Which option is best for you?

 Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many protection products available.
 For example, you might not be insured for certain illnesses if the diagnosis is made after you reach a certain age, most policies pay out only once but some will make a small payment if you are diagnosed with a less severe illness, and some insurers cover your children at no extra cost whilst others may not.
 So it’s important to make sure that if you’re buying a policy that it’s the right one for you.